softchoice-corp/DevOpsBootcamp/docs/lab_1.md

 ## Create Azure Service Principal

 We need to create a service principal in Azure that GitHub Actions will use to authenticate and deploy resources.
+This service principal is similar to a traditional service account.
+The clientId or appId represent the username, the clientSecret represents the password, and the tenantId/subscriptionId represent the domain.
+When creating a new service principal all of these values are guids.

 1. Open the Azure Portal using [https://portal.azure.com](https://portal.azure.com).